-Douglas County jury having trouble reaching verdict in Sweet 16 trial
+Douglas County Jury having trouble reaching verdict in Sweet 16 trial

 “I’m going to make an educated guess that there’s trouble involving one or more jurors,” he said.

-The jury is deciding whether or not to convict Timothy Coleman Jr, Kingston Cottman and Tahkel Beverly Smart for the murders of 15-year-old Samuel Moon and 14-year-old Aj’anaye Hill last year.
+The jury is deciding whether or not to convict Timothy Coleman Jr, Kingston Cottman and Tahkel Beverly Smart for the murders of 15-year-old Samuel Moon and 14-year-old Aj’anaye Hll last year.

 They all were at a Sweet 16 party on Talkeetna Drive when gunfire broke out.
 Several teens were wounded in the shooting.